 Based on this simple analysis, the system will generate approximately $27,450 in savings over its lifetime.
 It is important to note that this is an approximation and does not take into account factors such as maintenance costs or degradation over time.
 However, as grid electricity prices increase, the value of the PV system increases as well.
 This is because solar helps to shield the user from rate increases – resulting in a shorter payback period and higher lifetime savings.

 The figure below shows another financial analysis for a hypothetical residential PV system.
 In both graphs, the y-axis is the dollar amount and the x-axis is the year.

 The top graph, which shows the cumulative cash flow of the project over time, and indicates that the project has a payback period of approximately four years.
-Additionally, the dollar amount in the 25th year, which is about $25,000, is the cumulative net revenue that the system generated.
+Additionally, the dollar amount in the 25th year, which is about $25,000, is the cumulative net savings that the system generated.
 The bottom graph is the annual cash flow of the project.
-The first year is characterized by a large negative cash flow, due to the large upfront cost required to install the system, but after that there is positive annual cash flow with the exception to this is in the 14th year, which is when the inverters are being replaced.
+The first year is characterized by a large negative cash flow, due to the large upfront cost required to install the system.
+But after that, there is positive annual cash flow, except for when the inverter needs replacing in the 14th year.

 About Solar PV Education 101